Hotels in Ras Al Khaimah

 When is Ramadan?

-Ramadan is estimated to be from 5th May–4th June 2019 (followed immediately by Eid).
+Ramadan is estimated to be from 23rd April – 23rd May 2020 (followed immediately by Eid).
 Ramadan is a festival like no other, and visiting during this period offers a fascinating insight into Emirati culture and religious traditions.

 From desert dunes to breathtaking beaches: Ras al Khaimah highlights